meza/trance-stack/README.md

 - `Ephemeral`

 These are referred to in [the deployment workflow](./.github/workflows/deploy.yml) for example with the `environment` key.
-The `Ephemeral` environment is used for feature branches and pull requests and is referenced in the [the ephemeral workflow](./.github/workflows/ephemeralDeploy.yml).
+The `Ephemeral` environment is used for feature branches and pull requests and is referenced in [the ephemeral workflow](./.github/workflows/ephemeralDeploy.yml).

 #### Variables vs. Secrets